ride info

 Ride Categories

-Our midweek rides are divided into groups (below) to accommodate riders based on their average cycling pace.
-We also provide a Road Marshal (sweep) for the C group to help slower riders along and share tips on riding etiquette and safety.
-Not sure which category to pick?
-Please consult this detailed explanation of each.
+Our midweek rides are divided into groups (below) to accommodate riders based on their goal for the ride (e.g., social activity, training).
+We provide a Road Marshal (sweep) for the Supported group to help slower riders along and share tips on riding etiquette and safety.
 Also: See our Safe Cycling page for guidance on group ride etiquette.

 Weather Cancellation Policies